anetczuk/dk-mage/README.md

 - `seed` parameter is only read from command line or `general` section from configuration file
 - `type` parameter is only read from command line or `general` section from configuration file

+### Generated files

+Generator produces the same files as *ADiKtEd* does.
+Moreover there is one additional file `*.mage.ini` along stored map containing parameters used for generate map.
+The Ini file can be passed to generator to repeat the generation (it produces the same map).
+It is useful to share maps or for debug purpose.

+In addition in work directory can be found two log files:
+- `adikted.log.txt` containing logs from execution of *ADiKtEd* library
+- `dkmage.log.txt` containing logs from execution of generator modules

 ## Building under Linux (including WLS)